tillpaid/jira-work-log-sender/README.md

 Move the binary to the bin folder:

 > Example for macOS.
-For example I would like to call it `tt`
+For example, I would like to call it `tt`

 ```shell
 sudo mv ./bin/app /usr/local/bin/tt